 City Learning Quarter

-The new four-storey campus in Wolverhampton city centre is the flagship of the council’s £61 million City Learning Quarter Vision.
+Our new four-storey campus in Wolverhampton city centre is the flagship of the council’s £61 million City Learning Quarter Vision.

-What’s more, its city centre location and excellent links to the road network, public transport and cycle routes will make it accessible for hundreds more from across the West Midlands and beyond.
+What’s more, its city centre location and excellent links to the road network, public transport and cycle routes make it accessible for hundreds more from across the West Midlands and beyond.

 The proposals for the City Learning Quarter campus were supported by an initial £6.2 million investment from the City of Wolverhampton Council and Black Country Local Enterprise Partnership, which enabled the completion of design work, site surveys, ground investigations, site acquisition and clearance.